-Switching the display of a reference signal on, automatically switches the display of logic signals (CH3, CH4) and mathematic signals off.
+Switching the display of a reference signal on, automatically switches the display of logic signals (LCO to LC3) and mathematic signals off.

 9.2.2.1 RE x, On Off, associated settings

 When in this submenu, using the INTENS knob will allow selection of 2 reference signals which can then be displayed alongside 2 input signals.